mudlong/Install/README.md

 # How to Run Algorand Node On Windows 10 Using Windows Subsystem For Linux (WSL 2).
        INSTALLING WSL2

-sTEP 1 - Enabling The Windows Subsystem for Linux and Virtual Machine Platform.
+STEP 1 - Enabling The Windows Subsystem for Linux and Virtual Machine Platform.

   Open PowerShell as Administrator and Run